Congenital fibrinogen deficiency

-Congenital afibrinogenemia is a rare, inherited blood disorder in which the blood does not clot normally.
-It occurs when there is a total lack of a protein called fibrinogen.
-This protein is needed for the blood to
+Congenital fibrinogen deficiency is a very rare, inherited blood disorder in which the blood does not clot normally.
+It affects a protein called fibrinogen.
+This protein is needed for the blood to clot.

 - Bruising easily

 - Bleeding from the umbilical cord just after birth

 - Heavy bleeding after injury or surgery

 - Nosebleeds that do not stop easily

 People with a reduced level of fibrinogen bleed less often and the bleeding is not as severe.
 Those with a problem with the function of fibrinogen often don't have symptoms.

 If your health care provider suspects this problem, you will have lab tests to confirm the type and severity of the disorder.

 - Fibrinogen test and reptilase time to check fibrin level and quality

 - Prothrombin time (PT)